 A series of letters may give a vessel owner sufficient notice of claim to trigger the six-month filing period.
 Matter of Oceanic Fleet, Inc., 807 F.Supp.
 1261 (E.D.La.
 1992).
 In Oceanic Fleet, the court held that four letters, when taken together, gave requisite notice of seaman's claim against the vessel to trigger the six-month period for the vessel owners to file petition for exoneration or limitation of liability.
 One letter from the seaman's attorney requested the seaman's statement and relevant accident report, two other letters made reference to possibility of lawsuit and to settlement negotiations, and a letter from vessel owners' counsel referred to a possible deposition.

-In the event that the six (6) month statue of limitation for filing is not satisfied, then (1) the limitation of liability proceeding may be dismissed from federal court; (2) the order requiring a concoursus of claims in one federal forum be lifted; or (3) the stay preventing multiple actions be lifted.
+In the event that the six (6) month statute of limitation for filing is not satisfied, then (1) the limitation of liability proceeding may be dismissed from federal court; (2) the order requiring a concursus of claims in one federal forum be lifted; or (3) the stay preventing multiple actions be lifted.

 3. The Limitation Complaint

 To file a limitations proceeding, the vessel owner must file a complaint.
 Under Rule F(2) the complaint shall set forth the following information:

 (1) The basis of which the right to limit liability is asserted;

 (2) All facts necessary to enable the court to determine the amount to which the owner's liability shall be limited;

 (3) The voyage if any, on which the demands sought to be limited arose, with the date and place of its termination;

 (4) The amount of all demands including all unsatisfied liens or claims of lien, in contract or in tort or otherwise, arising on that voyage, so far as known to the vessel owner;

 (5) What actions and proceedings, if any, are pending thereon;